Kim Hagger

-Kim Hagger (born 2 December 1961) is a female retired English athlete who competed mainly in the heptathlon and the long jump.
+Kim Hagger (born 2 December 1961) is a retired English athlete who competed mainly in the heptathlon and the long jump.
 She represented Great Britain at the 1984 Los Angeles Olympics and the 1988 Seoul Olympics.

-Career
+Biography

 Hagger was born in Plaistow, Essex.
 She won the AAA Championships Under 15 long jump title in 1975 and 1976, and the Under 17 title in 1977 and 1978.

+Hagger then moved to Manhattan, Kansas, where she competed in United States collegiate Association for Intercollegiate Athletics for Women (AIAW) events.
+She was an All-American for the Kansas State Wildcats track and field team, placing 6th in the women's pentathlon at the 1981 AIAW Indoor Track and Field Championships.
+She left the team in 1982 due to a coaching change.

 She competed at her first Olympic Games in Los Angeles 1984, finishing eighth in the heptathlon with 6127 points.
 In 1986, she reached her peak at both heptathlon and long jump.
 In May, she achieved a score of 6259 in Arles.
 As of 2014, this still ranks her sixth on the UK all-time heptathlon list.
 Later in 1986, she won the UK long jump title, before going on to win a bronze medal in the heptathlon for England at the Commonwealth Games in Edinburgh, with a score of 5823.
 She also finished fourth in the long jump.
 Two weeks later at the European Championships in Stuttgart, she finished ninth in the heptathlon with 6173.
 That score included a lifetime best long jump performance of 6.70 m.